Best Wedding Insurance for Couples 2026: $75–$550 Pricing Compared from 7 Top Carriers

 ❌ Cautionary Tale: No Insurance (Self-Insured)

-Couple: Michael & Jessica, Seattle WA
+Couple: Michael and Jessica, Seattle WA

 Wedding Budget: $35,000